-This section defines four types of Out-of-Home Care, explains how children come into care and outlines the legal orders which can be lodged to admit children into care.
+This section defines the types of statutory out-of-home care that exist in Victoria, explains how children come into care and outlines the legal orders which can be lodged to admit children into care.

 - foster care: a child is taken into care by a foster carer who has been trained and approved to look after children